KyleMit/CodingEverything/drafts/everything-is-a-function.md

 [RaiseEvent]("NameAdd")
 ```

 So that's a very naive implementation of Event Handlers using methods, but you should get a feel for how they work.

 ### Wrap Up

 It's important to note here that I'm not advocating for replacing any of these language features with methods.
 These wrappers exist for a very important reason.
 They make the code more beautiful, and readable, and abstract away some of the boilerplate plumbing you'd need to do to hook everything up.
 But I still think it's interesting to know a little bit about whats going on behind the scenes and why these language features are important and what they're doing.
-If you find yourself in a language that doesn't support properties or events, you might have a better understanding about how to roll your own if neccessary.
+If you find yourself in a language that doesn't support properties or events, you might have a better understanding about how to roll your own if necessary.